Residence Life Programs

 Patterson Hall: A traditional residence hall housing freshman students offers a SMART classroom with 33 available seats.

 Card access to enter the residence halls will be provided to you and students who have registered for the course.
 Card access will only be available for the dates and time slots your class is scheduled to meet.
-Priority is given to faculty members who teach core curriculum in areas A-E as outlined in the Undergraduate Catalog.
+Priority is given to faculty members who teach the core curriculum in areas A-E as outlined in the Undergraduate Catalog.